srdc/tofhir/README.md

 transformation into HL7 FHIR.
 The standalone mode accepts command line arguments to either run a batch execution right away or to start a command line interface (CLI) to accept certain commands.

-toFHIR can read from various data sources such as a file system, relational database or streaming inputs like Apache Kafka. toFHIR's mapping language utilizes [onfhir-template-engine](https://github.com/srdc/fhir-template-engine)'s template language and allows 1-to-1, 1-to-many, many-to-1 and many-to-many mappings.
+toFHIR can read from various data sources such as a file system, relational database, streaming inputs like Apache Kafka or a FHIR Server. toFHIR's mapping language utilizes [onfhir-template-engine](https://github.com/srdc/fhir-template-engine)'s template language and allows 1-to-1, 1-to-many, many-to-1 and many-to-many mappings.
 By executing the mapping definitions, toFHIR generates HL7 FHIR resources and they can be either persisted to a file system or to a running HL7 FHIR endpoint.